Your happiness is in YOUR hands

 Mindfulness is a fantastic tool – which becomes a way of life if you practise it properly – that enables you to live in the moment for the moment.
 You can shut out mind chunter, curb anxiety and stop your body and mind being in permanent fight or flight mode.
-We advise you do more than merely read about mindfulness, go on a course and get help to keep up the good work.
+We advise you do more than merely read about mindfulness, join an online course and get helpfrom one of our experts at The Natural Health Hub to keep up the good work.
 It takes a bit of a change of mindset, and making that change is rather like embarking on regular exercise or adopting a healthier diet: sometimes it may hurt a little, and sometimes you will fall off the wagon!
 That’s all allowed and not beating yourself up because you’ve ‘failed’ is all part of the journey of living mindfully.

 Think yourself happy

 Yes, this really is possible.
+Holding onto negativity, dwelling on hurts and harbouring toxic thoughts will inhibit your path to happiness.
 We at The Hub are great believers of making positive affirmations or mantras – these are a vital tool to a happier (and healthier) life.
 So choose your sentence: say, ‘I am happy, positive and potent’.
 The sentence should be in the present tense (no ‘I will be…’ or ‘Id like to be’), and it has more force if you include a threesome like ‘happy, positive, potent’.

 Repeat this sentence regularly: at least six times a day, preferably out loud.
-Write it down in your diary, on a slip of paper to go in your bag, maybe under your pillow, on your phone.
+Write it down in your diary, on a slip of paper to go in your pocket, maybe under your pillo or, on your phone.
 And repeat, repeat, repeat.
 Think purposeful, bold and vibrant for your affirmation, and that is what will come back to you in life – and say it like you mean it!